There have been family dynasties in football for as long as we can remember, but sometimes it can completely pass you by that two players are related.

 Manuel was first up, spending time at Portsmouth and Everton (for whom he scored a memorable goal against Manchester United), before cousin Gelson moved to Manchester City in 2007.

-It was a few years before another cousin, Cabral, joined Paolo Di Canio’s Sunderland, while Edimilson – the youngest cousin – is currently on loan at Fiorentina from West Ham.
+It was a few years before another cousin, Cabral, joined Paolo Di Canio’s Sunderland, while Edimilson – the youngest cousin – is now at Mainz after leaving West Ham in 2019.

 The Boatengs aren’t the only siblings to represent different countries at international level.
 There’s also Thiago and Rafinha, Jonathan and Julian de Guzman, and – as you might not have known – the Cort brothers and their half-sibling Loftus-Cheek.

 The England man is related to Carl and Leon Cort, who both represented Guyana, on his father’s side.
 Carl played in the Premier League with Wimbledon and Newcastle, while Leon had two top-flight seasons with Stoke City and Burnley.